This is a post that has been brewing in my mind for quite some time.

 As part of that quest, I endured some of life’s major stressful events – having children, moving house, mortgages, redundancy.
 After enduring stressful event on top of event, I broke down physically and mentally and had to seek help from the medical world.
 I was completely broken as a direct result of these life events compounding on top of each other in sequence.
 It is interesting to observe now that most of these events were self inflicted.
 My decisions.

-Now in 2019, with all of these events behind me, I feel I can finally move on.
+Now, with all of these events behind me, I feel I can finally move on.

-- I have been stable in a job now for the last 2.5 years and I enjoy it (most of the time)
+- I have been stable in a job now for the last 2.5 years and I enjoy it

 - We are finished having children

 - The kids are more independent now which is making it a little easier